 This easy to reference checklist should keep you prepared and safe for this winter season.

-Your first line of defense against Covid-19 has to do with what you can control the most.
+Your first line of defence against Covid-19 concerns what you can control the most.
 That’s you.
-Aside from the question of vaccination, conventional wisdom points to both good hand hygiene and masks as effective defense mechanisms against the spread of Covid-19.
+Aside from the vaccination question, conventional wisdom points to good hand hygiene and masks as effective defence mechanisms against the spread of Covid-19.

 Here is a quick list of things for you to keep in mind when it comes to both hand hygiene and masks:

 Did you know washing your hands actually helps reduce the transmission of respiratory illnesses like colds and COVID-19?
 The CDC reports that hand washing could reduce respiratory illness by 15-20%.